VisActor/VChart/docs/assets/option/en/component/data-filter-component-common/data-filter-base-component.md

 #${prefix} auto(boolean) = false

 Whether it is in automatic mode.
 After opening, the component will not cause scaling of the axis, and configurations such as `end` and `roam` that may cause scaling will be ignored, and the component can automatically disappear.
+Supported since version `1.4.0`.

 {{ use: common-layout-item(
   prefix = ${prefix},